 Rust’s ownership rules have saved us again!
 We got an error from the code in Listing 16-3 because Rust was being conservative and only borrowing v for the thread, which meant the main thread could theoretically invalidate the spawned thread’s reference.
 By telling Rust to move ownership of v to the spawned thread, we’re guaranteeing Rust that the main thread won’t use v anymore.
 If we change Listing 16-4 in the same way, we’re then violating the ownership rules when we try to use v in the main thread.
 The move keyword overrides Rust’s conservative default of borrowing; it doesn’t let us violate the ownership rules.

-With a basic understanding of threads and the thread API, let’s look at what we can do with threads.
+Now that we’ve covered what threads are and the methods supplied by the thread API, let’s look at some situations in which we can use threads.

 Using Message Passing to Transfer Data Between Threads